sthaid/proj_diffraction/README.md

 ### Overview

-UNDER CONSTRUCTION

-In this project I hope to demonstrate single photon quantum interference, and quantum eraser.
+This project demonstrates single photon quantum interference, using a double slit.

+The sub-directories are described below.
+The most important are xrpm and ifsim.
+Each sub-directory contains a README.

 ### Directories

-* ds: Simulation of photons passing through one or two slits, showing the diffraction pattern on a screen.
+* ds: Simulation of photons passing through one or two slits, simulating the diffraction pattern on a screen.
 This is a 2D simulation.
-The ifsim directory contains a better program for this
+The ifsim directory contains a better program for this.
 * gpio: Evaluation of different techniques of reading Raspberry PI GPIO registers.
 A simple direct register access API provided the best result of 64 million reads per second.
-* ifsim: 3D Simulation of photons travelling from a source, through beam-splitters and mirrors and showing the intensity on the screen.
+* ifsim: 3D simulation of photons traveling from a source, through beam-splitters and mirrors and displaying simulated intensity on a screen.
 The position and orientation of the mirrors and beam-splitters can be adjusted to learn what is involved in setting up an interferometer.
+This program can also be configured to simulate a double-slit source and a screen.
-* photons: This program calculates the detector count rate and interval between photons based on various factors; including laser power, filter optical density, the percentage of photons that pass through a double slit, pattern area, and detector area.
+* photons: This program calculates the detector count rate and interval between photons based on factors; which include laser power, filter optical density, the percentage of photons that pass through a double slit, pattern area, and detector area.
-* poisson: The Silicon Photo Multiplier sensor I plan to use has a dark count rate.
-The intent of this program is to determine how long the sensor will have to remain in one position for the dark count rate to stabilize enough to detect a smaller photon count rate.
+* poisson: The Silicon Photomultiplier sensor had a dark count rate.
+The intent of this program is to determine how long the sensor will need to be sampled for the dark count rate to stabilize enough so that a small photon count rate can be detected.
-* pololu: I will be using the Pololu TIC T825 stepper motor controller to position the SiPM using a Linear Rail Actuator.
-The software in this directory is a test of the stepper motor and linear rail actuator.
+* pololu: A Linear Rail Actuator, controlled by the Pololu TIC T825 stepper motor controller, is used to position the SiPM.
+The software in this directory is used to test the stepper motor and linear rail actuator.
-* util: utilities used by programs in the other directories
+* util: general support routines
+* xrpm: This directory contains the main software for this project.
+This software is used to position the SiPM, using the Translation Rail, and collect photon count rates at each position.
+The data obtained is later plotted, and shows the double slit diffraction pattern even though there is usually just one photon in the system at a time.